scottbedard/twister/README.md

 #### `test`

-Returns `true` or `false`, indicating if the puzzle is currently solved.
+Test if the puzzle is solved.

 ```js
 const solved = puzzle.test()